 Call for Volunteers

 The American Society of Breast Surgeons' committees are responsible for developing and maintaining the programs that support the Society's mission.
 The Society is seeking volunteers for the committees listed below.
-The term for each vacancy is 2 years, and up to 3 terms may be served unless stated otherwise.
-The term will start immediately following the ASBrS 2024 Annual Meeting.
+The term for each vacancy is 2 years, and up to 2 terms may be served unless stated otherwise.
+Terms will begin May 1, 2026.

 Each vacancy is for specified membership categories.
 Preference will be given to those not already sitting on a committee.
 All volunteers must be members in good standing.
+There are no volunteer positions available for Candidate or Medical Student members at this time.
 Patient Advocate members may only sit on a committee by invitation of the committee chair.
-The deadline to apply is January 8, 2024.
+The deadline to apply is November 21, 2025.

 Annual Meeting Scientific Committee

-This committee's charge is to select abstracts for presentation at the annual meeting, select research for presentation at the annual meeting press conference, be a resource for press inquiries for the annual meeting press conference, elicit invited manuscripts for the ASBrS dedicated issue of the Annals of Surgical Oncology (ASO), provide peer review for all manuscripts for the ASBrS dedicated issue of the ASO, and promote published research from the dedicated issue of the ASO.
+The charge of the committee is to select abstracts for presentation at the annual meeting, select research for presentation at the annual meeting press conference, be a resource for press conference inquiries, provide peer review for all manuscripts for the ASBrS dedicated issue of the Annals of Surgical Oncology, and promote published research from the dedicated issue of the Annals.

 Position Snapshot